jdanelon/webserv/README.md

   - [x] Cannot use `execve` to run another web server.

 - [ ] **Blocking and Client Handling**
   - [ ] Server must be non-blocking.
+(Problem with the remain of the request after parsing header)
   - [x] Ensure clients can be disconnected properly if necessary.
   - [x] A request to the server should never hang indefinitely.